honeytrap/honeytrap-docs/docs/setup/agent/landing.md

 ---
-title: Installating Honeytrap Agent
+title: Installating HoneyTrap Agent
 ---

 {% capture overview %}

-This page describes the way of installing the Honeytrap Agent.
+This page describes the way of installing the HoneyTrap Agent.

 {% endcapture %}